tylerpleiter/SteampunkTouchLamp/README.md

 ## Description:

 A steampunk inspired touch lamp with a glass center chamber filled with oil, bubbles and an LED.
-Touch sensitive copper bars turn the lamp from OFF->LED->Main_Globe->OFF.
+Touch sensitive copper bars turn the lamp from OFF->LED->Main_Globe->OFF using a custom designed PCB.
 Bubbles are controled using red tap valve connected to rotary encoder.

 ## Progress: